DRVTiny/Log--Log4perl--KISS/README.md

   or just so:
   * `info_ "I have located the %s myself", "barrel of Ambrosia"`.
   * Simply `error_ 'Something awful','goes','wrong'` works well too :)

+# HELPER FUNCTIONS

+You can use special helper functions log_open to set target log file instead of stderr and log_level - to set desired log level
+But remember that this functions is a simply wrappers around Log::Log4perl initialisation in case you didnt initialise it before first call of any of the log-writers (debug_, info_, trace_, etc...)

+So you can use it only before any log output and only if you didnt initialise Log4perl properly by yourself.

+In other words, log_open and log_level is a helpers for simplifying initial Log4perl configuration - do not expect that log_open() can be used to switch log file "on the fly" or log_level() - to change log level at run time.
+It is not intended to do so, this is only a "sugar" for VERY lazy people.
+Like me, for example :)

 # LICENSE